railsuser2014/openobject-doc-book-en/source/bi/architecture/architecture.rst

 * Slice function

-The Tiny ERP interface
+The Open  ERP interface
 ----------------------

-From Tiny ERP, you should be able to right click/drag and drop any field to trigger the cube definition wizard to create your own cube on demand.
+From Open  ERP, you should be able to right click/drag and drop any field to trigger the cube definition wizard to create your own cube on demand.
 For this, we will use the web client of the bi system.

-We will intergate this on the gtk and web client of tiny erp.
+We will intergate this on the gtk and web client of Open  erp.
 For the GTK one, it will open the browser to browse the cube.

 Extra libraries